BanaCubed/Create-Incremental-Profectus/CONTRIBUTING.md

-# Contributing to Profectus
+# Contributing to Create Incremental

-Thank you for considering contributing to Profectus!
+Thank you for considering contributing to Create Incrementa!
 We appreciate your interest in improving our project.
 Please take a moment to review the following guidelines to streamline the contribution process.

 ## Getting Started

-For detailed instructions on setting up local development environment, please refer to the [Setup Guide](https://moddingtree.com/guide/getting-started/setup).
+For detailed instructions on setting up local development environment, please refer to the [Profectus Setup Guide](https://moddingtree.com/guide/getting-started/setup).

 ## Issue Reporting

-If you encounter a bug or have a suggestion for improvement, please open an issue on Incremental Social.
-Provide as much detail as possible, including an example repo or steps to reproduce the issue if applicable.
+If you encounter a bug or have a suggestion for improvement, please open an issue on GitHub.
+Provide as much detail as possible, including steps to reproduce the issue if applicable.

-## Contributing

-Make sure to open your PR on [Incremental Social](https://code.incremental.social/profectus/Profectus) - the GitHub repo is just a mirror!

 ### Code Review